WXR 2022 Scholarships!

 A: The Out of Excuses scholarships are for writers in financial need: if you can’t afford the scholarship on your own, you qualify.
 The Carl Brandon Society scholarships are for writers of color: if you’re a person of color who writes, you qualify.

 Q: What about kids?
 Can I win the scholarship as a teenager?

 A: Teens are welcome on the cruise and in the classes, but will need to be accompanied by an adult (who will have to pay their own way, as the scholarship only covers one person).
 If you have questions, please contact Dawn at firstname.lastname@example.org.

-Q: The description of the scholarship says it comes with a “double occupancy room.”
+Q: The description of the scholarship says it comes with a “shared occupancy room.”
 What does that mean?

-A: Double occupancy means you’ll have a roommate.
+A: On the cruise, you’ll have a roommate; in Capitol Reef, you might share a room with four or five other people.
 If you know someone else on the retreat, you can let us know and we can probably put you together, but otherwise the assignments are made at random, and you will make a new best friend.

 Q: How can I contribute to the scholarship fund?

 A: The easiest way is through our Patreon.
 We have a pledge level specifically designed for scholarship donations, and of course you are always allowed to pledge more than the recommended minimum.